 What does it mean that TAC is an arm's length arts funding agency?

 TAC is not a city department but a non-profit organization under contract to the City.
-The terms of its Grant Agreement outline how TAC has to be accessible and accountable to Council and the community and how and when it must report to City Council.
+The terms of its Grant Agreement outline the ways in which TAC is accessible and accountable to City Council and the community at large.

 Because of its arm's length, volunteer board, TAC is able to draw on 10,000 volunteer hours annually from twenty-nine members, five of whom are City Councillors and fifty-four committee members who advise on grants for theatre, dance, visual arts/film & video, music, literature, and community arts.